-Once part of a shallow tropical sea, the geomorphological formations of the Niagara Escarpment are remnants of an ancient seabed carved by glacial ice and riverine systems across waves of deep time, revealing the dolostone cliffs, crevice caves, rock pools, and exposed fossils of the present world.
+Once part of a shallow tropical sea, the geomorphological formations of the Niagara Escarpment are remnants of an ancient seabed carved by glacial ice and riverine systems across deep time, revealing the dolostone cliffs, crevice caves, rock pools, and exposed fossils of the present world.
 The escarpment continues to evolve through its interactions with water, perpetually channelling and transforming streams and rivers into rolling cascades and dynamic cloud-like mists that descend into curtain and ribbon waterfalls and swirling plunge pools.

 Opening Reception: January 30, 2026 | 6–9 pm